-Visual Arts Program Focus
+Visual and Media Arts Program Focus

 Students in Saint Paul Public Schools have opportunities in:

 - Elementary K-5 visual art is taught by specialists or by general education teachers.
 Visual art is also integrated with other content areas.

 - Secondary visual and media arts courses include drawing, painting, ceramics, sculpture, printmaking, jewelry, photography, sculpture, design, specialized focus courses, mixed media, art history and AP, IB and MYP art.